Rajnigandha flower is no doubt one of the most pleasant smelling flowers in the world.

 In this way it will get filtered light, which is neither too light nor too harsh for your plant.

-Also, during rainy season, it will save your plants from getting overwatered from rain.
+Also, during rainy season, it will save your plants from getting overwatered from rain which is also very crucial.

 How to Water Rajnigandha Plant for Proper Care